-Up until now, you had to close each tab individually, which proved to be rather time consuming.
-Rather than tapping on the close button for each and every individual one, iOS 10 has two new actions you can use to close out of all opened tabs at once, and we’ll show you each in this tutorial.
+Up until iOS 10, you had to close each tab individually, which proved to be rather time consuming.
+Rather than tapping on the close button for each and every individual one, you can use to close out of all opened tabs at once, and we’ll show you each in this tutorial.

 Method one: While viewing a page

 If you’re in the middle of viewing a web page, all you need to do is tap and hold on the tab switching button until you see a prompt.

 When the prompt appears, tap on the option that lets you close however many tabs you have open.
 In this case, it’s three, so we tap on the red Close 3 Tabs button.

 Method two: From the tab switching interface

 Another way to do this is to tap and hold on the Done button at the bottom right of Safari until a prompt appears.

 When the prompt appears, tap on the red-colored option that lets you close all of your open tabs.